| Home > Donate

 into a very small theatre, and that's ideal for the

-absolutely love an explosive drama in an intimate
+- First, I love an explosive drama in an

-space because when I see a play, I want to feel
+intimate space because when I see a play, I want

-terrific actors, I want to see not only their
+When I watch terrific actors, I want to see not

 A living room